[thrive_headline_focus title=”Have You Planned for Long Term Care?” orientation=”left”]

 So, Long Term Care insurance helps pay for long term care expenses , LTC insurance helps preserve your assets and your legacy, and LTC insurance is potentially tax deductible.
 So why are so many people resistant to traditional Long Term Care insurance?

-First, it is expensive.
+First, long term care insurance cost is high.
 Although, we might point out that the cost of insurance is normally much less than the cost of Long Term Care itself.

 There are LTC insurance products that allow you to “not waste the premiums” .
-They allow you to get Long Term Care coverage if needed, and have an opportunity to get the premium paid back in case the Long Term Care benefit is not used.
+They allow you to get Long Term Care coverage if needed and have an opportunity to get the premium paid back in case the Long Term Care benefit is not used.